RRZE-HPC/likwid/README.md

 Likwid is a simple to install and use toolsuite of command line applications for performance oriented programmers.
 It works for Intel, AMD, ARMv8 and POWER9 processors on the Linux operating system.
+There is additional support for Nvidia GPUs.
 There is support for ARMv7 and POWER8 but there is currently no test machine in our hands to test them properly.

 [LIKWID Playlist (YouTube)](https://www.youtube.com/playlist?list=PLxVedhmuwLq2CqJpAABDMbZG8Whi7pKsk)